gaatma/java-api-assessment/README_FileUplaodAPI.md

    - updateUploadedFile: Method to update information about an uploaded file.
    - deleteUploadedFile: Method to delete an uploaded file by its ID.
 ### Algorithm
- - The project utilizes an algorithm to sort the list of uploaded files in descending order based on timestamp.
+ - The project utilizes the Collections.sort() to sort the list of uploaded files in descending order based on timestamp.
-# File Upload Algorithm:
+ - Collections.sort() uses the merge sort algorithm under the hood to perform the sorting operation.
+ **File Upload Algorithm:**
 - **Receive File:**
 The API receives the file to be uploaded as a MultipartFile object.
 - **Validate File:**